hilbix/tino/rants/github-firewall.md

 ## Travis CI (not yet evaluated)

 - Pros: I do not know yet.
 Probably:  Godfather of CIs for GitHub.
 - Cons: I do not know yet.
+Probably:  Needs `.travis.yml` in your codebase, so it cannot be applied without a change

 And really, I did not yet come around to test this.